keplernetwork/kepler/CONTRIBUTING.md

 2. *If unsure about code formatting, it's just fine if you ignore and discard any rustfmt changes.
 It's only a nice-to-have.
 Your contribution and code changes is the priority here.
 Hope you're happy to contribute on this open source project!*

-3. Please don't ~~`cargo +nightly fmt`~~ because all grin developers are using stable rustfmt.
+3. Please don't ~~`cargo +nightly fmt`~~ because all kepler developers are using stable rustfmt.
 Also please don't rustfmt files that your code changes does not touch to avoid causing merge conflicts.

 ## Thanks for any contribution